 Information: Some game dog breeds are Coby, Jeep, and Red boy/Jocko just to name a few true APBT bloodlines.
 Any other is just a description used by the AKC and UKC.
 The Pit Bull's bloodlines have always been closely guarded for many years by dogmen to preserve the true game dog, and why the AKC breeds, like The American Staffordshire Terrier and Staffordshire Bull Terrier, are the only breed genes names that are mapped in most DNA databases.

 The Pit Bulls fighting history is commonly denounced on what the breed truly is, causing confusion and misleading people to believe that the APBT, AST, and pit mix dogs (Bully's) are like all other breeds.
 Therefore not allowing these breeds and crossed dogs to receive adequate training.
-People who own a well-behaved dog (not trained) labeled as a "Pit Bull" is usually the result of a mixed breed with low APBT genetics as a result of bottleneck breeding (Genetic Diversity).
+People who own a well-behaved dog (not trained) labeled as a "Pit Bull" are usually the result of a mixed breed with low APBT genetics as a result of bottleneck breeding (Genetic Diversity).

 All dogs are hunters and have different levels of prey drive.
-A game dog is not prey driven its task-driven.
+A game dog is not prey-driven its task-driven.
 Its job is to complete the task at hand at all costs, even its own life.
 The Pit Bull is animal aggressive and can not coexist with any other animals.

-All dogs were bred for a job and why training for all Pit Bull crossed dogs is a must and requires structured, disciplined training in order to give the dog purpose to its life.
+All dogs were bred for a job and why training for all Pit Bull crossed dogs is a must and requires structured, disciplined training to give the dog purpose to its life.
 This, in turn, will help it to have better self-control of its natural dog instincts to fight and become a balanced behaved dog that thrives within society.